chlucas324/employee-tracker/README.md

 * [Questions](#questions)

 ## Installation
 The user clones the repository from GitHub.
 This application requires Node.js and MySQL.
-The user should connect to the database by runniing `mysql -u root -p` and entering the database password.
+The user should connect to the database by running `mysql -u root -p` and entering the database password.
 The user should source the schema file by running `source db/schema.sql`, and then source the seed file by running `source db/seeds.sql`.
+Begin running node by entering `npm start` in the terminal.

 ## Usage
 This web application allows users to view, add, and edit a company's employees, departments, and roles.